naacl-org/naacl-2021-website/_pages/program/tutorials.md

     <p>We will present an overview of modern transfer learning methods in NLP, how models are pre-trained, what information the representations they learn capture, and review examples and case studies on how these models can be integrated and adapted in downstream NLP tasks.</p>
 </div>

-## T5: Language Learning and Processing in People and Machines.
+## T5: Language Learning and Processing in People and Machines
 <a href="http://www.aidanematzadeh.me">Aida Nematzadeh</a>, <a href="http://socsci.uci.edu/~rfutrell/">Richard Futrell</a> and <a href="http://www.mit.edu/~rplevy/index.html">Roger Levy</a>

 <div>